argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-NowWait when true, the queue assumes to be declared on the server
+NoWait when true, the queue assumes to be declared on the server
 </p>
 </td>
 </tr>